sharanKumar/nodejs-CRUD/README.md

 - **JWT Authentication**: JSON Web Tokens are used to authenticate users and protect routes.
 - **CRUD Operations**: Basic CRUD operations are implemented for a sample resource (e.g., posts, items, etc.).
 - **Environment Variables**: Configuration is managed using environment variables.
+- **Security Features**: Includes various security features to protect the application.
+- **Caching Using Redis**: Implements caching to improve performance.
+- **Test Framework Using Jest**: Uses Jest for testing.
+- **Docker Implementation**: Dockerized application for easy deployment.
+- **Logger Implementation**: Uses Winston for logging.
+- **Swagger Documentation**: API documentation using Swagger.
+- **Password Hashing with bcrypt**: Secure password storage using bcrypt.

 ## Prerequisites